qxdddliu/m-1/README.md

-The best approach we have come across for building an artificial general intelligence (AGI) are summarized in this [video by Dileep](https://www.youtube.com/watch?v=NPtAIVieh4k) and is the same approach used for this project.
+The best approach we have come across for building an artificial general intelligence (AGI) are summarized in this [video by Dileep](https://www.youtube.com/watch?v=NPtAIVieh4k) and is the same approach we use.

 The following are the key points: